Meshari-SA/TrBot/README.md

 ## Features
 * Building , support Roman 2 build in same time.
 * Adventures , send hero to adventures if not low heal.
-* riding , support Farm list
+* Riding , support Farm list
-* logout , Not static time with login
+* Logout & Login , Not static time
 * Sleep , it's make bot sleep with logout a user in range time .